Tips on Collaboration: Working Effectively with Marketing Agencies, Consultants and Vendors

 - You could also give them a formal review and have them give one on you.

-The point is: Outsourcing for marketing support, brand strategy, campaigns, creative design, research, technology, automation, etc. is becoming increasingly common and/or imperative, and a plethora of resources are out there to help almost any type of business.
-As you engage in these opportunities, get your ducks in a row and think through what it will take for everyone to deliver their best work and drive meaningful outcomes.
+Outsourcing for things like marketing communications, brand strategy, campaigns, creative design, research, technology, automation, and product launches is becoming increasingly common or imperative.
+There’s a plethora of resources out there to help almost any type of business.
+So as you engage in these opportunities, get your ducks in a row and think through what it will take for everyone to deliver their best work and drive meaningful outcomes.